dorneanu/roam/content/books/exercised.md

 > become **chronically sleep deprived, we produce more cortisol**, especially at
 > night, which can then inhibit sleep, keeping the problem going and promoting
 > insomnia.

+## On diabetes {#on-diabetes}

+### 297 {#297}

+> if you were a doctor back in the old days, you’d be a pee connoisseur.
+As a
+> matter of routine, you would collect your patients’ “liquid gold” to examine its
+> taste, color, smell, and consistency.
+Much of what doctors discerned from urine
+> was nonsense, but an exception was its sweetness.
+The English physician Thomas
+> Willis (1621–1675) coined the term “diabetes mellitus” (Latin for “honey
+> sweetened”), what we now call diabetes, from urine that was “wonderfully sweet
+> as if it were imbued with honey or sugar.”

+### 298 {#298}

+> The mechanisms by which physical activity helps prevent and treat type 2
+> diabetes are well studied.
+Most basically, exercise (in conjunction with diet)
+> can ameliorate every characteristic of metabolic syndrome including excess organ
+> fat, high blood pressure, and high levels of blood sugar, fat, and cholesterol.
+> In addition, exercise lowers inflammation and counteracts many of the damaging
+> effects of stress.
+And most remarkably, exercise can reverse insulin resistance
+> by restoring blocked insulin receptors and causing muscle cells to produce more
+> of the transporter molecules that shuttle sugar out of the bloodstream.21 The
+> effect is akin to unclogging a drain and flushing out the pipes.
+Altogether, by
+> simultaneously improving the delivery, transport, and use of blood sugar,
+> exercise can resuscitate a once resistant muscle cell to suck up as much as
+> fiftyfold more molecules of blood sugar.
+No drug is so potent.

+exercise ad diebetes 2

 ## Energy levels {#energy-levels}